olimorris/persisted.nvim/README.md

 - `<CR>` - Source the session file
 - `<C-d>` - Delete the session file
+- `<C-a>` - Add/update a git branch to the session file

 ### Global variables

-The plugin sets global variables which can be utilised in your configuration:
+The plugin sets a number of global variables throughout its lifecycle:

 - `vim.g.persisting` - (bool) Determines if the plugin is active for the current session
 - `vim.g.persisted_exists` - (bool) Determines if a session exists for the current working directory